A Closer Look at Self-Supervised Lightweight Vision Transformers: Preliminaries and Experimental Setup

 \section{Preliminaries and Experimental Setup}

-\paragraph{ViTs.} We use ViT-Tiny \cite{deit} as the base model in our study to examine its downstream task performance after pre-training, which only contains 5.7M parameters.
-We adopt the vanilla architecture, which consists of 12 layers with the embedding dimension of 192, except that the number of heads is increased to 12 as we find it can improve the model's expressive power.
-We use this improved version by default, and all the models using the original architecture are marked by $^\star$, \ie, ViT-Tiny$^\star$.
+\paragraph{ViTs.} We use ViT-Tiny \citep{deit} to examine the effect of the pre-training on downstream performance, which contains 5.7M parameters.
+We adopt the vanilla architecture, consisting of a patch embedding layer and 12 Transformer blocks with an embedding dimension of 192, except that the number of heads is increased to 12 as we find it can improve the model's expressive power.
+ViT-Tiny is chosen for study because it is an ideal experimental object, on which almost all existing pre-training methods can be directly applied.
+And it has a rather naive architecture: non-hierarchical, and with low human inductive bias in design.
+Thus the influence of the model architecture design on our analyses can be eliminated to a great extent.

-\paragraph{Evaluation Metrics.} \emph{Linear probing} has been a popular protocol to evaluate the quality of the pre-trained weights \cite{mocov1, mocov2, BYOL, swav}, in which only the prediction head is tuned based on the downstream training set while the pre-trained representations are kept frozen.
-However, prior works point out that linear evaluation does not always correlate with utility \cite{mae,newell2020useful}.

-\emph{Fine-tuning} is another evaluation protocol, in which all the layers are tuned by first initializing them with the pre-trained models.
-We adopt this by default.
-Besides, layer-wise \emph{lr} decay \cite{beit} is also taken into consideration.
-By default, we do the evaluation on ImageNet \cite{ImageNet} by fine-tuning on the train split and evaluating on the validation split.
-Several other downstream classification datasets \cite{flower,oxford-pet,aircraft,stanford-cars,cifar,inat} are also exploited for comparison in our study.
+\paragraph{Evaluation Metrics.} We adopt \emph{fine-tuning} as the default evaluation protocol considering that it is highly correlated with utility \cite{newell2020useful}, in which all the layers are tuned by initializing them with the pre-trained models.
+By default, we do the evaluation on ImageNet \citep{ImageNet} by fine-tuning on the training set and evaluating on the validation set.
+Several other downstream classification datasets (\eg, Flowers \citep{flower}, Aircraft \citep{aircraft}, CIFAR100 \citep{cifar}, \etc) and object detection and segmentation tasks on COCO \citep{mscoco} are also exploited for comparison.
+For a more thorough study, analyses based on \emph{linear probing} evaluation are presented in \cref{sec:appdix-lp}.

-\paragraph{MAE-lite.} We introduce MAE-lite to facilitate our study, which largely follows the design of MAE \cite{mae} except that the encoder is altered to ViT-Tiny.
-Our experimental setup on MAE-lite also largely follows those of MAE \cite{mae} which include optimizer, learning rate, batch size, argumentation, \etc. But several basic factors and components are adjusted to fit the smaller encoder, the effects of which are discussed in \cref{sec:ablation}.
-By default, we do pre-training on the train split of ImageNet-1k \cite{ImageNet} (dubbed IN1K) for 400 epochs, and denote the pre-trained model as MAE-Tiny.